ucsc-ospo/ucsc-ospo.github.io/content/project/osre24/uchicago/trovi/index.md

 for researchers seeking to contribute to the development of reproducible and robust scientific research.

-This project will focus on the design of Trovi.
+This project will focus on the redesign of Trovi.
 The redesign will aim to enhance Trovi as a tool to advance practical reproducibility in CS research.
 Students will evaluate the most important use cases and enabling features necessary to enhance Trovi's functionality and user experience.
 With these